sullis/Doppelauge/README.md

     }
   ```

-* "INCLUDE" can be used to include annotations from another function:
+* "INCLUDE" can be used to include annotations from another method:

   ```scala
     @ApiDoc(doc="""